Akhil-Pothanapalli/Mind-map/README.md

 3. Interconnected: Look for connections between different ideas, even if they seem distant at first.
 This will help you create a more holistic understanding of the topic.

 Interconnected - this is somewhat similar to graph I need to connect them based on cause-effect, who, where etc., there can n types or so.
+I tried Word2Vec to generate the embedding vector and find similarities but it's depedent on C++ compiler.
+My current resources doesn't support such huge Visual Studio and so on.
+So looking for alternatives and found Spacy.

 4. Non-verbal: Use images, symbols, and doodles instead of words whenever possible.
 This will help you to remember information more easily.